AdobeDocs/experience-manager-65.en/help/forms/using/create-or-customize-themes-for-adaptive-forms-core-components.md

 ![Theme Client Library](/help/forms/using/assets/themeclientlibrary.png)

->![NOTE]
+>[!NOTE]
 >
+>
->In case you encounter difficulty accessing the login dialog on a publish instance to install the package through the Package Manager, try logging in through the following URL: `http://[Publish Server URL]:[PORT]/system/console`.
+> In case you encounter difficulty accessing the login dialog on a publish instance to install the package through the Package Manager, try logging in through the following URL: `http://[Publish Server URL]:[PORT]/system/console`.
 This allows access to log in to Publish instance, allowing you to proceed with the installation process.

 ## Apply a theme to an Adaptive Form {#using-theme-in-adaptive-form}